Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 That's how the conversation began.

-You know, an hour later and having an hour conversation or two and a half hour conversation with these guys is a fee and of itself because usually after 10-15 minutes they say you have to go an hour later, they're in total fascination because now they understand what the true power and utility of this technology is.
+You know, an hour later and having an hour conversation or two and a half hour conversation with these guys is a feat in of itself because usually after 10, 15 minutes, they say you have to go.

-Throughout the vast majority of most of these meetings, we don't discuss the actual tech from a technical perspective.
+Throughout the vast majority of most of these meetings, we don't even discuss the actual tech from a technical perspective.

-He said, Notice I didn't even ask you about the tech.
+He said, notice I didn't even ask you about the tech.

 As I was getting up out of my seat and walking out, we had a technical discussion on the nitty-gritty.